griffin-analytics/griffin-mmm-demo/docs/Griffin_Quickstart.md

 Getting started with Griffin MMM is incredibly simple and user-friendly.
 We provide a Jupyter notebook that can be easily accessed and run through platforms like Google Colab or similar services.

-1. **Access the Notebook:** Upon subscription (Demo or Pro), you'll receive a link to the Griffin MMM Jupyter notebook.
+ **Access the Notebook:** Upon subscription (Demo or Pro), you'll receive a link to the Griffin MMM Jupyter notebook.

-2. **Open in Colab:** Click the link to open the notebook in Google Colab (or your preferred Jupyter notebook platform).
+ **Open in Colab:** Click the link to open the notebook in Google Colab (or your preferred Jupyter notebook platform).

+ **Create a configuration file:** Create a file named `config.yaml` in your project directory

-3. **Run the Notebook:** Follow the step-by-step instructions in the notebook.
+ **Run the Notebook:** Follow the step-by-step instructions in the notebook.
 All necessary dependencies and code are included.

-4. **Upload Your Data:** When prompted, upload your CSV data file to the notebook environment.
+ **Upload Your Data:** When prompted, upload your CSV data file to the notebook environment.

-5. **Execute the Analysis:** Run each cell in the notebook to perform your Media Mix Modeling analysis.
+ **Execute the Analysis:** Run each cell in the notebook to perform your Media Mix Modeling analysis.

 That's it!
 No complex installation or setup is required.
 The notebook guides you through the entire process, from data input to result interpretation.